varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 STRING_LIST
 	C-type: ``const char *, ...``

+	`Notice: New vmod developments for 6.1 and higher should consider STRANDS as a better alternative to STRING_LIST, which will eventually be replaced entirely.`

 	A multi-component text-string.
 We try very hard to avoid doing text-processing in Varnish, and this is one way we to avoid that, by not editing separate pieces of a string